alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ##### reference (required)

-An identifier you can create if necessary.
-This reference identifies a single notification or a batch of notifications.
+An identifier you create.
+This reference identifies a single unique precompiled letter or a batch of precompiled letters.
 It must not contain any personal information such as name or postal address.

 ```javascript
 "reference": "your reference" // required string - identifies notification(s)